tiiuae/ghaf/docs/src/technologies/technologies.md

 On top of OS kernel hypervisor support with KVM.
 We allocate virtual resources for use cases with user-space virtual machine manager (VMM) using [rust-vmm](https://github.com/rust-vmm) based projects such as [cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) and [crosvm](https://github.com/google/crosvm).
 [QEMU](https://www.qemu.org/) is enabled for certain development use cases.

-In addition, we have also experimental, Aarch64 demonstrated support for a KVM variant — [KVMS](https://github.com/jkrh/kvms) — which adds security features to standard KVM.
+In addition, we have also experimental, Aarch64 demonstrated support for a KVM variant—[KVMS](https://github.com/jkrh/kvms)—which adds security features to standard KVM.

 ## In This Chapter